 Castle ruins taken captive by cherry blossoms

-Only fifteen minutes outside of Kobe is Akashi Castle and Akashi Park, excellent spots for cherry blossom viewing in Japan.
+Only fifteen minutes outside of Kobe is Akashi Castle (Akashi Park), an excellent spot for cherry blossom viewing in Japan.

 How to Get There

 Akashi Castle is a short walk from the north exit of Akashi Station.
 The station is on the JR Sanyo Main Line between Kobe (15 minutes from Sannomiya) and Himeji (25 minutes).

 Over 1,400 cherry blossom trees grow in the park

 Gonoike Pond has both rowboats and cycle boats

 Akashi Castle turned 400 years old in 2019